 Get the recipe for Warm Red Potato Salad »

-Grilling makes everything better—watermelons get even sweeter from the flames, shrimp gets crisp and plump, and avocado turns deliciously smoky.
+This substantial summer salad is a tribute to the “everything tastes better grilled” philosophy of cooking, one with which I am currently obsessed.
+Here, watermelons get even sweeter from the flames, shrimp gets crisp and plump, and avocado turns deliciously smoky.

 Get the recipe for Grilled Watermelon, Avocado, and Shrimp Salad »